Multi-millionaire Justin Hemmes is angry at having to pay his workers proper wages and entitlements.

 On public holidays, the amount increased to $25.50 an hour.

 Under the current award:

-“How on earth Merivale was allowed to get away with it for so long is astounding,” Mr Heffernan said.
+“How on earth Merivale has been allowed to get away with this for so long is astounding,” Mr Heffernan said.

-“Being able to pay workers half the award rate not only allowed them to make huge profits, it also gave their venues a huge advantage over their competitors.”
+“Paying half the award rate not only rips off workers, it also gives Merivale venues a huge unfair advantage over their competitors.”

 Please call Fair Work Claims today on